 For everyone on the team, get a standardized bio that sums up their role, their experience, and their education.
 Include the city or country where each person is located.
 For academics, list their key teaching posts or books published.

-These profiles don’t have be long: 50 or 100 words is fine.
+These profiles don’t have to be long: 50 or 100 words is fine.

 But make them all the same length.

-Showing half a page on one person but three lines on another makes the second person look like an afterthought.
+Showing half a page on one person but three lines on another can make the second person look like an afterthought.

 At the start of a bio, I like to see a summary that shows the main theme in the person’s career—even if that’s not always easy to spot.